 - High ISO sensitivity settings of above ISO 25600

-- Shooting with remote release when a FA-WRC1M Wireless Radio Commander is attached to the Multi Interface Shoe
+- Shooting with remote release when an FA-WRC1M Wireless Radio Commander is attached to the Multi-Interface Shoe

 - Smart Zoom, Clear Image Zoom, and Digital Zoom functions while on continuous shooting mode.